 Reference for the Mosaic class Core::RotateTouchHandler

 The class Core::RotateTouchHandler provides a special kind of a view able to react to touch screen events and to recognize rotation gestures.
-Each time the user taps inside the area of the handler and drags the finger around its center, the handler sends signals to the slot method stored in the property OnRotate.
+Each time the user taps inside the area of the handler and drags the finger around its center (resulting from the property CenterOffset), the handler sends signals to the slot method stored in the property OnRotate.
 The intention of this handler is to cover the internal aspects of the cursor event handling.

 The handler provides several variables useful to query e.g. the current handler state (Down), or the current rotation angle (Angle), etc. These variables can be simply evaluated in the implementation of the slot method.